 First of all, rugby is one of the few sports that allows tackles.
-They are becoming more and more present and intense.
+They are more and more present and intense.
 Indeed, they have tripled since the 1970s.
-During the 2019 6 Nations tournament, more than 320 tackles are made during a match.
+In the 2019 6 Nations Championship, more than 320 tackles are made during a match.

-In addition, the number of rucks have also increased over the last 30 years.
-According to Austin et Al, the ability to sprint is a key factor in a game overall as many tries are scored after high speed/intensity runs.
+In addition, the number of rucks has also increased over the past 30 years.
+According to Austin et al, the ability to sprint is decisive in an overall match as many tries are scored after races at high speed/intensity.

 -